R3CK0/Project702/README.md

 - - Press 2 for RRT
 - - Press 3 for RRT*
 - - Press 4 for InformedRRT*
-- - Press 5 for bit*
+- - Press 5 for FMT*
-- - Press 6 for abit*
+- - Press 6 for BIT*
+- - Press 7 for ABIT*